algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 3. **Proper Assembler:** It is assumed that a proper assembler or assembly language development environment is used to translate the assembly code into machine code.
 The assembler should correctly interpret the assembly language syntax and generate executable code.

 **Constraints:**
-1. **Native Libraries:** The assembly code is constrained to utilize only native libraries and resources available on the target system.
+1. **Native Libraries:** The assembly code is constrained to utilise only native libraries and resources available on the target system.
 It should not rely on external libraries or resources that may not be present on the system.

 2. **Low-Level Language:** Assembly language is inherently a low-level language, and as such, it may not offer the same level of abstraction and convenience as high-level programming languages.
 Developers should be prepared to work with raw memory, registers, and hardware interfaces.